Intro to Buddhism & Meditation in Portland

 - Lineage: General Tibetan / Vajrayana

-- Notes: This is an actual college in SE Portland with master’s degrees and semester long courses.
-Those courses are a bit pricey, though they have two weekly donation-based events (the Sunday morning gathering is open to the public, donation-based, and is often led by Portland’s only “Rinpoche” – roughly defined, someone recognized as the reincarnation of a great sage).
+- Notes: This is an actual college in SE Portland with master’s degrees and semester-long courses focused on various aspects of Buddhism and meditation.
+However, the Sunday morning gathering is open to the public, donation-based, and is often led by Portland’s only “Rinpoche” (roughly defined, someone recognized as the reincarnation of a great sage).